Fairborn schools ROTC coordinator arrested on sexual battery charges

 The district said it would have no further comment pending the investigation.

-Fricsons is in the Fairborn City Jail as of Friday evening and could not be reached for comment.
+Fricsons was initially booked into the Fairborn City Jail, but was transferred to the Greene County Jail late Friday, so could not be reached for comment.